-Going for your first colonoscopy?
-This lets a doctor check your colon and rectum for cancer and polyps -- growths that can be early signs of cancer.
-It saves lives, so if your doctor suggests you get one, be sure you do.
+A colonoscopy lets your doctor check the insides of your colon and rectum for cancer and polyps -- growths that can be early signs of cancer.
+It saves lives, so follow your doctor’s recommendations on when to have one.

 A Bad Reaction to Anesthesia

-You’ll be asleep during your exam, so you won’t feel anything.
-You may feel woozy or shaky when you wake up.
-In rare cases, some people can have serious reactions to the medications such as heart or breathing problems.
-But your doctor and her team are trained to identify and treat these side effects.
-Tell her if you’re allergic to any medicines or have ever had a bad reaction to anesthesia.
+You may feel woozy or shaky when you wake up after the test.
+Some people can have serious reactions to the medications that put you to sleep, such as heart or breathing problems.
+Your medical team is trained to identify and treat these complications.
+Tell them before the test if you’re allergic to any medicines or have ever had a bad reaction to anesthesia.

-The tool used during colonoscopy could push too hard against your colon.
+The tool that your doctor uses in a colonoscopy could push too hard against your colon.
 This can cause a small tear.
-If it does, your doctor may need to repair it with surgery.
-Fortunately, this is rare.
+Your doctor may need to repair it with surgery.

-Call your doctor right away if you have any of these symptoms after your screening:
+Call your doctor right away if you have any of these symptoms after your test: